KevinStreetCoder/My-potfolio/README.md

 # My-potfolio
-This is my potfolio build by django, css and javascript The website is a small potfolio website build in django.
+This is my potfolio build by django, HTML, css and Javascript.
+The website is a small potfolio website build in django.
+It was hosted in pythonanywhere kevinisacc.pythonanywhere.com Check it out.